oracle/olcut/README.md

     ArchiveImpl archive = (ArchiveImpl)cm.lookup("myArchive");
 ```

-To be able to load your AchiveImpl concrete class like this, simply annotate
+To be able to load your ArchiveImpl concrete class like this, simply annotate
 the appropriate fields.

 ```java